auberonedu/centroid-finder/notes.md

 3. diagonal 1s should not connect
 4. one 4-connected block
 5. sorting logic test (2 groups different size)
-6. multiple equal sized groups tests tiebreaking on centroid (if 4 equal sized groups should sort by desc x first, then desc y)
+6. multiple equal sized groups tests tiebreaking on centroid (if 4 equal sized groups should sort by desc x first, then desc y) -> see test 11 idea!
 7. non rectangular data (should throw exception)
 8. null input/null row (should throw NPE)
 9. checkboard pattern to ensure no false grouping